How to Lubricate a Treadmill Belt

 Step 7: Clean Excess Lubricant

-- Stiff Belt Movement: The belt feels jerky or difficult to move.
+- Movement of the Stiff Belt: The belt is uncomfortable or difficult to move.

-- Visible Wear: Cracks or fraying on the belt surface.
+- Visible Wear: Any cracks or fraying that are seen on the surface of the belt

 Inspect Regularly